siorconsulting/nrip-jamaica/README.md

-# Jamaica National Risk Information Platform - Toolset Repository
+# Toolset for National Risk Information Platform in Jamaica

 Tools developed for National Risk Information Platform (NRIP) project in Jamaica in 2021